yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/AMDGPUUsage.rst

 The generic address space uses the hardware flat address support available in GFX7-GFX10.
-This uses two fixed ranges of virtual addresses (the private and local apertures), that are outside the range of addressible global memory, to map from a flat address to a private or local address.
+This uses two fixed ranges of virtual addresses (the private and local appertures), that are outside the range of addressible global memory, to map from a flat address to a private or local address.

-FLAT instructions can take a flat address and access global, private (scratch) and group (LDS) memory depending in if the address is within one of the aperture ranges.
+FLAT instructions can take a flat address and access global, private (scratch) and group (LDS) memory depending in if the address is within one of the apperture ranges.
 Flat access to scratch requires hardware aperture setup and setup in the kernel prologue (see :ref:`amdgpu-amdhsa-flat-scratch`).
 Flat access to LDS requires hardware aperture setup and M0 (GFX7-GFX8) register setup (see :ref:`amdgpu-amdhsa-m0`).

-To convert between a segment address and a flat address the base address of the apertures address can be used.
+To convert between a segment address and a flat address the base address of the appertures address can be used.
 For GFX7-GFX8 these are available in the :ref:`amdgpu-amdhsa-hsa-aql-queue` the address of which can be obtained with Queue Ptr SGPR (see :ref:`amdgpu-amdhsa-initial-kernel-execution-state`).
-For GFX9-GFX10 the aperture base addresses are directly available as inline constant registers ``SRC_SHARED_BASE/LIMIT`` and ``SRC_PRIVATE_BASE/LIMIT``.
-In 64 bit address mode the aperture sizes are 2^32 bytes and the base is aligned to 2^32 which makes it easier to convert from flat to segment or segment to flat.
+For GFX9-GFX10 the appature base addresses are directly available as inline constant registers ``SRC_SHARED_BASE/LIMIT`` and ``SRC_PRIVATE_BASE/LIMIT``.
+In 64 bit address mode the apperture sizes are 2^32 bytes and the base is aligned to 2^32 which makes it easier to convert from flat to segment or segment to flat.

 Image and Samplers